Differentiable All-pole Filters for Time-varying Audio Systems

 \section{Abstract}

 Infinite impulse response filters are an essential building block of many time-varying audio systems, such as audio effects and synthesisers.
 However, their recursive structure impedes end-to-end training of these systems using automatic differentiation.
 Although non-recursive filter approximations like frequency sampling and frame-based processing have been proposed and widely used in previous works, they cannot accurately reflect the gradient of the original system.
 We alleviate this difficulty by re-expressing a time-varying all-pole filter to backpropagate the gradients through itself, so the filter implementation is not bound to the technical limitations of automatic differentiation frameworks.
-This implementation can be employed within any audio system containing filters with poles for efficient gradient evaluation.
-We demonstrate its training efficiency and expressive capabilities for modelling real-world dynamic audio systems on a phaser, time-varying subtractive synthesiser, and feed-forward compressor.
-We make our code available and provide the trained audio effect and synth models in a VST plugin\footnote{\href{https://christhetree.github.io/all\_pole\_filters/}{https://christhetree.github.io/all\_pole\_filters/}}.
+This implementation can be employed within audio systems containing filters with poles for efficient gradient evaluation.
+We demonstrate its training efficiency and expressive capabilities for modelling real-world dynamic audio systems on a phaser, time-varying subtractive synthesiser, and compressor.
+We make our code and audio samples available and provide the trained audio effect and synth models in a VST plugin\footnote{\href{https://diffapf.github.io/web/}{https://diffapf.github.io/web/}}.